idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

   - Jaw drops.
   - Hard to beat that
 - Guy doing Full-CD said snap your fingers find the bug
-- Recruiters - Dream candidate and linked in
+- Recruiters - Dream candidate and LinkedIn
 - Good candidate - Dream Job
 - TODO something with distraction, or setup card to ceiling